Mommy Minute: Study show benefits for gamers

-A recent study found children who play video games for three hours a day or more seemed to have better impulse control and memory.
-That was compared to children who did not play video games.
+(WHTM) — A recent study found children who play video games for three hours a day or more seemed to have better impulse control and memory compared to children who did not play video games.

 So, what does that mean for parents?